MPlan Planning with Professional Placement / Course details

 Developing an appreciation of the interaction of people, the economy, and the politics of development are central to this process and your studies in Manchester.

-The city is also ideally placed for you to learn about a wide variety of rural environments which have interesting implications, including three spectacular National Parks, areas of intensive farming and impressive coastlines.
+The city is also ideally placed for you to learn about a wide variety of rural environments which have significant implications, including three spectacular National Parks, areas of intensive farming and impressive coastlines.

 Special features